 Human Blood, Bodily Fluids, Other Infectious Fluids

 For human blood or body fluids, departments must follow the provisions of the WSU Bloodborne Pathogen Exposure Control Plan.
-Copies of the plan are available from EH&S or the EH&S website at:
+Under Resources, select Bloodborne Pathogens Exposure Control Plan Template.

 Whenever possible, departments must properly deactivate human blood, bodily fluids, and other infectious fluids using one of the following methods:

 - Adding an Environmental Protection Agency (EPA)-registered disinfectant and disposing down a sanitary sewer.

 - Sterilizing by means of an autoclave designed for such materials and disposing with regular garbage and refuse (see Autoclaving).

 Contact EH&S or the Biosafety Office for more information.